 I am an assistant professor in the Department of Electrical and Systems Engineering (as of July 2017).
-I hold a secondary appointment in the Department of Computer and Information Systems.
+I hold secondary appointments in the Department of Computer and Information Systems as well as the Department of Statistics and Data Science at the Wharton Business School.
 I am also a faculty affiliate of the Warren Center for Network and Data Sciences.

 Before joining Penn, I was a research fellow at the Simons Institute, UC Berkeley (program: Foundations of Machine Learning).
 Prior to that, I was a post-doctoral scholar and lecturer in the Institute for Machine Learning at ETH Zürich.
 I received my Ph.D. degree in Computer and Communication Sciences from EPFL.

 • A.Robey, L. Chamon, G. Pappas, H. Hassani Probabilistically Robust Learning: Balancing Average- and Worst-case Performance, 2022.

 • H. Hassani, A. Javanmard The curse of overparametrization in adversarial training: Precise analysis of robust generalization for random features regression, 2022.

 • A. Zhou, F. Tajwar, A. Robey, T. Knowles, G. Pappas, H. Hassani, C. Finn Do Deep Networks Transfer Invariances Across Classes?, 2022.